theolivenbaum/resin/README.md

 Solve your full-text search problem or your big data analysis task with Resin, a code base derived from iteratively refactoring Lucene.Net down to what is now __a fast and light-weighted search framework written specifically for .net__ with great analysis skills and fast response times even to complex queries.
 Resin is multi-cultural and deeply inspired by Lucene but leaves [legacy code and java inheritance](https://lucenenet.apache.org/) behind and finally makes it possible for .net programmers to be able to use [cutting-edge search tech](https://lucene.apache.org/).

+First and foremost: read about the dependencies you need to [worry about](#dependencies) before launching your beefed-up search server that serves up 100M documents and that matches Google's capabilities in scale and performance.
+Spoiler alert: there are none.
+But read it anyway.

 * _[Quick usage guide](#usage)_
 * _[Relevance (tf-idf)](#relevance)_
 * _[Why so few classes?](#citizens)_